BadwaterBay/intelli-trip-planner/README.md

 ### Tools

 - Linting using Eslint:
-  - Use `npm run lint` to see issues without writing to files.
+  - Use `yarn lint` to see issues without writing to files.
 It runs `eslint . --fix-dry-run`
-  - Use `npm run lint-fix` to let Eslint fix problems and write to files.
+  - Use `yarn lint-fix` to let Eslint fix problems and write to files.
 It runs `eslint . --fix`
-  - When you git-commit, it will automatically trigger `npm run lint`
+  - When you git-commit, it will automatically trigger `yarn lint`
 - Formatting using Prettier:
-  - Use `npm run format` to automatically format all files and save changes to them
+  - Use `yarn format` to automatically format all files and save changes to them
-  - When you git-commit, it will automatically trigger `npm run format`
+  - When you git-commit, it will automatically trigger `yarn format`

 ## Contributors